lxc/incus/doc/api-extensions.md

 This adds two fields, `Chain` and `Certificate`, to the `details` argument of the authorization scriptlet, to give more information about the client to authorize.

+## `lvmcluster_remove_snapshots`

+It is a Boolean that defaults to `false`.
+When set to `true`, it instructs Incus to remove any required snapshots when attempting to restore another snapshot.

+This is necessary because `lvmcluster` only allows restoring the latest snapshot.